Learning Outcomes

 SQE1 Syllabus

-- the distinction between acts that are merely preparatory and those that are sufficient for attempt liability
+- how the courts distinguish between acts that are merely preparatory and those that are sufficiently proximate to the intended offence

 Test Your Knowledge